-As of August 5, 2015, 132 stone circle sites have been identified during surveys (see Table 11.2) in this SU.
+As of 31 December 2020, 166 stone circle sites have been identified during surveys (see Table 11.2) in this SU.
 Table 11.6 lists the stone circle sites that have been tested or excavated.
 For sites to be listed in this table there had to be formal testing (at least one 1-x-1-m unit) at the site.
 Review of the literature reveals the changing research questions addressed over time for stone circles.
 Table 11.6 was developed so these data are readily available for researchers.

 The monograph on stone circle sites in Plains Anthropologist Memoir 19 is a valuable source of information (Davis 1983).
-Compilations of radiocarbon dates from sites in McLean, Mercer, and Oliver counties can be found in Strait and Peterson (2007:4.6-4.8), in Mclean County (Thomas and Peterson 2010:6.2-6.3) and from Besant/Sonota sites in Deaver and Deaver (1987).
+Compilations of radiocarbon dates from sites in McLean, Mercer, and Oliver counties can be found in Strait and Peterson (2007:4.6-4.8), in Mclean

+County (Thomas and Peterson 2010:6.2-6.3) and from Besant/Sonota sites in Deaver and Deaver (1987).
 A useful discussion of single stone circle site function based on ethnographic accounts is available in Gregg et al. (1983:[3]864-869).
 An assessment of nomadic settlement-subsistence structure and bison ecology is discussed by Hanson (1983b:1342-1417).
 Additional references for stone features sites can be found in the reference section of the Cultural Heritage Form.

-Thirty-seven stone cairn sites have been recorded in the SRSU (see Table 11.2).
+Ninety stone cairn sites have been recorded in the SoRSU (see Table 11.2).
 Suggested uses of cairns include markers for events and travel routes, bracing poles for a variety of camp structures, caches, drive lines, or covering a burial.
+Hecker (1937-1950:161) reports that piles of stones were placed over buffalo chip fireplaces to heat stones used to dry meat.